-An educator as well as a composer, Shawn Crouch currently serves as the Founding Director of the Miami Choral Academy, a tuition-free program that creates a little league-type network of choral ensembles for children in underserved communities of Miami-Dade County.
-Shawn Crouch has also served on the music faculty at the Walden School for Young Musicians, and the Hunter College Campus School in New York City.
+Shawn Crouch is currently Assistant Professor of Practice of Composition and Theory at the University of Miami's Frost School of Music where he is artistic director of the Ensemble Ibis New Music Ensemble.
+Dr. Crouch has served as the Founding Director of Seraphic Fire's Miami Choral Academy, tuition-free program that creates a little league-type network of choral ensembles for children in underserved communities of Miami-Dade County and has served on the music faculty at the Walden School for Young Musicians, and the Hunter College Campus School in New York City.